Call MN: (800) 969-5166 Call WI: (800)305-3040

 With so many steps involved, recycling e-waste can seem like a nuisance.
 Understanding the need to recycle e-waste helps with self-motivation.
 Here are the top 5 reasons why it is an absolute need of the time to recycle e-waste:

-By proper recycling of e-waste, toxic materials do not reach landfills, keeping waters and the soils, and ultimately, all living things safe.
+By proper recycling of e-waste, toxic materials do not reach landfills, keeping water and the soil, and ultimately, all living things safe.

 Apart from metals, there are a lot of plastic components in electronic devices.
 When an electronic gadget is recycled, all the plastic is removed safely and sent to plastic companies for reuse.